playfulprogramming/playfulprogramming/content/rollbear/posts/compile-time-quick-sort-using-c/index.md

 }
 ```

-The output is
+The output is:

 ```
 8 9 2 1 0 3
 ```

-Presumably it works.
+Presumably, it works.

 Now, for the quick sort, both the set selected by the predicate, and its complement, must be available.
 A simple way to
 get the complement is to negate the predicate.

 Enter another helper template.

 ```cpp
 template <template <typename U, U> class Pred>